You may be able to get Income Support if you meet all the specific conditions including:

 - between 16 and Pension Credit qualifying age

-- pregnant, or a carer, or a lone parent with a child under-seven or, in some cases, unable to work because you’re sick or disabled
+- pregnant, or a carer, or a lone parent with a child under five or, in some cases, unable to work because you’re sick or disabled

 - you have no income or a low income (your partner’s income and savings will be taken into account)